A general Cayley correspondence and higher Teichm\"uller spaces: The generalized Cayley correspondence

 where $\Psi_{e,1}$ is the Cayley map from Case (1) of Theorem \ref{thm: classification weighted dynkin}, $\Psi_{e,4}$ is the Cayley map from Case (4) of Theorem \ref{thm: classification weighted dynkin} and $\Psi_{e,1}^{K^4}$ is the $K^4$-twisted version of the Cayley map from Case (1) of Theorem \ref{thm: classification weighted dynkin} for $\rSL_3\R$. \end{remark}

-In general the connected components defined by the generalized Cayley correspondence are neither contractible nor smooth.
-However, in the process of proving Theorem \ref{thm Cayley map open closed}, we show in Proposition \ref{prop H2 cayley vanishes} that for Higgs bundles in the image of the Cayley map, the second hypercohomology group $\HH^2(C^\bullet(\cE_\rH,\varphi))$ vanishes.
+Even though the Hitchin components are all smooth and contractible, this is not a general feature for the connected components defined by the generalized Cayley correspondence.
+Nevertheless, in the process of proving Theorem \ref{thm Cayley map open closed}, we show in Proposition \ref{prop H2 cayley vanishes} that for Higgs bundles in the image of the Cayley map, the second hypercohomology group $\HH^2(C^\bullet(\cE_\rH,\varphi))$ vanishes.
 As a result, $\HH^1(C^\bullet(\cE_\rH,\varphi))\sslash\Aut(\cE_\rH,\varphi)$ is a local model for the moduli space $\cM(\rG^\R)$ around $(\cE_\rH,\varphi)$.
 It follows immediately that $\cM(\rG^\R)$ is locally irreducible around $(\cE_\rH,\varphi)$.
 Hence, we have the following: \begin{corollary} Every Cayley component in $\cM(\rG^\R)$ is locally irreducible and irreducible. \end{corollary}

 The proof of Theorem \ref{thm Cayley map open closed} is broken into three parts.
 In \S\ref{subsec:Cayley descends to moduli} we prove that the Cayley map is well-defined and injective, we then prove the Cayley map is open in \S\ref{sec open} and closed in \S\ref{subsec: closed}.